Hagrod/juice-shop/README.md

 Dyno Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
 Juice Shop encompasses vulnerabilities from the entire
-[OWASP Top Ten](https://owasp.org/www-project-top-ten) along with many other security flaws found in real-world applications!
+[Dyno Top Ten](https://owasp.org/www-project-top-ten) along with many other security flaws found in real-world applications!

 ![Juice Shop Screenshot Slideshow](screenshots/slideshow.gif)